ccapdev1920T2/x22g6/README.md

 # x22g6

 ## Contents:
 **REservation Arrows**(RE:Arrows) is an online reservation system for the use of shuttles going from De La Salle University Laguna campus (Biñan) to De La Salle University-Manila(Taft) campus and vice versa.
 To utilize the web application, a user account is required.
 There are two account types: on-site staff (admin), and students.
 Students are allowed to reserve a maximum of two slots per day and has a reputation point system that will suspend their reservation features if the amount of points goes below a certain number.
+On-site Staff on the other hand, are allowed to check-in students that have reserved prior to the departure time.

 ## Prerequisites:
 NodeJS and MongoDB must be installed in the PC. git is optional.